-The master's degree in Nursing Science/Midwifery Science includes eight taught modules and a dissertation.
-It consists of an overall core structure and additional optional strands, namely nursing practice; midwifery practice; nurse education; midwife education; and applied health care management.
+The MSc(Nursing) and MSc(Midwifery) programmes are comprised of seven taught modules and a dissertation.
+Three strands of study are offered.
+Each strand consists of core modules and additional optional strand modules, namely nursing or midwifery practice, nurse or midwifery education and applied health care management.

 Master's students follow a teaching programme laid down by the School of Nursing and Midwifery, including lectures/workshops in research techniques.
-In addition, students will complete a research project.
+In addition, students complete a research project.